krolaw/dhcpscripter/README.md

 	Optional Name, recorded in logs.

 * "Cmd":
 	Optional command to run when device connects.
 Note that the format of the command is an array and that each parameter of the command is a separate value.
-See config below.
+If _%nic_ or _%hostname_ is included, they will be replaced by their respective values from the DHCP packet.

 ### Example Config